 January food day list

-Some of the days in the list are links to pages on my site where we talk in detail about the food.
+Some of the days in the list are links to pages on the site where we talk in detail about the food and drinks mentioned.
 Be sure to check back often as we add new links to this page each week.

 January 1

-- National Black Eyed Pea Day – Eating this on January 1 is supposed to bring good luck.
+• National Black Eyed Pea Day – Eating black eyed peas on January 1 is supposed to bring good luck.
 Find out more about lucky foods here.

 January 2